NiceTSY/nice-cypher-add-ons/README.md

 ## Installation

-Either use the Foundry Install-Module dialogue and look for "**Nice(TSY) Cypher System Add-ons**" or copy the following Manifest URL into it (it can be found on the Setup menu of the Foundry VTT application):
+Copy the following Manifest URL into it (it can be found on the Setup menu of the Foundry VTT application):

 https://github.com/farling42/nice-cypher-add-ons/releases/latest/download/module.json